 Easiest Ever Thanksgiving Dinner: 2 hours before dinner time

 Start it: 2 hours before you want to eat Active time: 1 minute

 Keep it simple recipe details: This does require a little planning ahead because you have to order the turkey breast from Schwan’s.
 But — and this is a big but — there’s no defrosting or messing around of any kind required.
 It roasts right in a bag in it’s own juices and it was fantastic.
 If you’re not familiar with Schwan’s, they’re kind of like the original Instacart.
 You can have a delivery driver come to your door or they’ll ship it UPS.
 Don’t stress if you don’t want to time the delivery for when you’re home, they can deliver during the day in a stay cool freezer bag so you can just grab it off the doorstep when you get home.
 You can order the exact turkey I used here.
+If you order from Schwans using code SHARE19 you can get 50% off your first order and free shipping!
 Again, no defrosting or prep.
 As in zero.
 Straight from the freezer.
 There are great options to make turkey in the oven for sure, but then you have to defrost, and then if you forget it’s a whole to do.
 Put in your Schwan’s order (seriously everything I’ve ever had from there is delicious and my mom has been a customer for at least 25 years) and have this step done!
 Just follow the instructions on the bag which basically equates to turning on the oven and putting the whole thing in a baking dish.